agileobjects/agileobjects.github.io/_posts/2020-06-05-view-automapper-execution-plan-readableexpressions.md

-Waaaaaay back in (I think) v6, AutoMapper [surfaced](https://docs.automapper.org/en/stable/Understanding-your-mapping.html) its mapping execution plans so you can look at them to see what happens when it maps one object to another.
+Waaaaaay back in (I think) v6, AutoMapper [surfaced](https://docs.automapper.org/en/stable/Understanding-your-mapping.html) its mapping execution plans so you can look at them to see how it maps one object to another.
 The execution plan you retrieve is an `Expression` object - the one AutoMapper compiles into the `Func` which is executed to perform the mapping.
 Raw `Expression`s are not easy to understand, but luckily [ReadableExpressions]({{ site.re_github }}) is here to make them... readable.

 ## An Example